This is good news for immigrants and low-income families for whom finding affordable decent housing is a huge challenge.

 “We are proud to be participating in this process of facing Manitoba’s housing challenges together,” said Mel Boisvert, vice-chair of the civic and legislative affairs committee of the Winnipeg Realtors Association.

-In addition, the province is encouraging the building of rental housing with innovative programs such as tax incentive financing through the Downtown Residential Redevelopment Grant and reinvesting more than $5 million worth of proceeds from the development Bridgwater Forest into housing in the inner city.
+In addition, the province is encouraging the building of rental housing with innovative programs such as tax incentive financing through the Downtown Residential Redevelopment Grant and reinvesting more than $5 million worth of proceeds from the development Bridgwater Forest into housing in the inner city.“As an increasing number of families choose to build their futures in Manitoba, we are working with community groups and municipalities to create good-quality homes for renters, especially young people, seniors and low-income families,” Irvin-Ross said.
+“Our government’s investment in affordable housing will help provide more choices in stronger neighbourhoods.”

 “National Housing Day is an opportunity to showcase solutions that address affordable housing needs in Canada,” said Irvin-Ross.
 “Government, non-profit, co-operative and private sectors must work together to improve affordable housing options for Manitobans through innovative programs.”